Ginostra (village)

-Ginostra is a small village set in a natural amphitheater in the southwest of the island of Stromboli, north to Sicily, southern Italy.
+Ginostra is a small village set in a natural ancient theater in the southwest of the island of Stromboli, north to Sicily, southern Italy.

 The village has about forty permanent residents, and fewer than a dozen mules and donkeys.

 The tiny village is surrounded by olive, lemon, caper and prickly pear.
 Structures consists of white stucco buildings similar to those found in other Mediterranean islands such as Santorini.